Please see a selection of our current/recent projects below

 aims to address both institutional and individual barriers experienced by women of colour at different stages of the PGR life cycle, through the delivery of a programme of training that recognises the impact of intersecting inequalities on access and progression in academic careers.

-The project will deliver an active intervention to improve the practical experiences and outcomes for Black, Asian and minority ethnic students in PGR study through three key phases of the PGR lifecycle: access, retention and progression and training for careers.
-This will include setting up PGR networks for women students and building on and connecting with the Black Female Professors Forum.
+The project will delivers an active intervention to improve the practical experiences and outcomes for Black, Asian and minority ethnic students in PGR study through three key phases of the PGR lifecycle: access, retention and progression and training for careers.
+This includes the Generation Delta PGR network for women students and building on and connecting with the Black Female Professors Forum.

 Contact: f.shain (@gold.ac.uk)